-Scuba Gloves – Essential Facts You Need to Know
+Scuba Gloves – Essential Facts You Need to Know About Diving Gloves

 Gloves for scuba diving have two important roles.
 First, they insulate your hands from the cold.
 Second, and in many cases more important is that they protect your hands while you are underwater.

 Diving in any temperature below your body temperature will result in warmth being sucked out of your body from the surrounding water.
-When was the last time you dived in 97 degree water?
+When was the last time you dived in 97 degrees water?
 Right, you didn’t.

 This will affect some more than others but there are certainly enough people that start getting cold at their hands pretty quick.
-Even a 3 mm glove will keep your hands noticeably warmer and make the dive a better experience.
+Even diving gloves as thin as 3 mm will keep your hands noticeably warmer and make the dive a better experience.

 During a dive, your hands can be used quite a bit to look at things and touch your sights.
 That’s not so true if you’re staying above a coral reef but if you, for example, explore a wreck you will use your hands to touch and feel.

 A dive won’t be pleasant if you get stung or scrape your hand or fingers.
 A simple dive glove that’s designed to protect your hands can make a difference whether you have to call a dive or not.

-These types of gloves offer reinforced areas to protect your fingers and palms.
-The materials used in those areas will also allow for a good grip.
+These types of diving gloves offer reinforced areas to protect your fingers and palms.
+The materials used for dive gloves in those areas will also allow for a good grip.

 The rest of the glove is mostly just simple high-stretch neoprene to offer protection and a little bit of insulation.
 They can provide a reasonable balance between protection and thermal insulation.